1. Background

 2. Eclipse track

 The Total Solar Eclipse on Friday 20th March 2015 will start in the western Atlantic, 650 km west of Canada's Labrador coast and 450 km south of the southern tip of Greenland.
 It will then race across the Atlantic ocean touching land at only two places: the Faroe Islands between Scotland and Iceland, and the Svalbard Archipelago (particularly, Spitsbergen Island).
-3. Svalbard In Longyearbyen, Svalbard, the first contact, that is the start of the partial eclipse, will start at 09:11:53UT. |

 4. Safety